We all know that giving birth is not a walk in the park by any means.

 Afterall life doesn’t just stop because you now have this tiny little person demanding ALL your attention.
 Oh no!
 We try to keep going.

 There are so many things not to do after giving birth.
-Most of the time we are aware of what we should be doing but not necessarily what we should NOT be doing.
+Most of the time we are aware of what we should be doing but not necessarily what NOT to do after giving birth.

-Today I just want to run through some of the things that you should be staying far away from especially in those first few days after giving birth.
+Today I just want to run through some of the things that you should be staying far away from especially in those first few days and weeks after giving birth.

 ***Please note that this site uses affiliate links if you would like to read the legal stuff you can find it here